Studio One - How do I add a 3rd party VST to Studio One?

 Click on the Add button, and specify the location of your plug-in.
 Click OK.

-You can also drag-and-drop any folder from the Explorer/Finder into the Locations list.
-Studio One Pro will then scan these locations at startup, including searching for new plug-ins you’ve added.
+You can also drag-and-drop any folder from the Explorer/Finder into the Locations list in Studio One.
+Studio One Producer/Professional will then scan these locations at start up of the software, including searching for new plug-ins you've added.
 You can always add more locations if needed.
 All 3rd Party AU, VST3, and ReWire920-enabled plug-ins and applications have their own file path in the OS and will not have to be located manually.

 For PC users: